Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Introduction

-MIMO systems which use very large antenna arrays help in both multiplexing and also in receiver diversity.
-An efficient implementation of large MIMO systems requires good channel estimation and equalization \cite{995852}.
-In a typical system, the channel is estimated by transmitting a training pilot sequence (in orthogonal resources for each antenna).
-Assuming that the channel doesn't change rapidly, the same set of channel estimates are used for equalization in the subsequent transmissions.
-As the number of antennas increase, these pilot sequences become longer (to maintain orthogonality across the antennas and avoid interference) and hence the overall throughput of the system reduces.
+SIMO systems using large antenna arrays facilitate both multiplexing and receiver diversity.
+An efficient implementation of a large SIMO system requires accurate channel estimation and equalization \cite{995852}.
+In a conventional single carrier system, the channel is estimated by transmitting a training pilot sequence (utilising orthogonal resources for each antenna).
+Assuming a relatively stable channel, the same set of channel estimates is used for equalization in the subsequent transmissions.
+As the number of antennas increases, these pilot sequences become longer (to preserve orthogonality across the antennas and mitigate interference) resulting in a reduction in the overall system throughput.